 - For the second feed of day two, add a tablespoon of flour and one of water, stir to mix, cover again with the damp tea towel and leave in a warm place for 12 hours.

 - For the first feed of day three (36 hours since beginning your starter), increase the feed by adding two tablespoons of flour and two of water, stir to mix.
 Re-dampen the tea towel and lay it over the bowl and leave in a warm place for 12 hours.

 - On the second feed of day three, add two tablespoon of flour and another two of water, mix together, cover with the damp tea towel and leave for another 12 hours.

 - Once your starter is bubbly, stir the starter and measure 25g into a large mixing bowl.

 - When bubbly, your ferment is ready to use.
 Either dispose of the unused starter or continue to feed it daily with one spoon of flour and one of water until your next bread making session.

 - Add 200g flour and 75ml water to the bowl of ferment and stir until lumpy.

-- Sprinkle to salt over the dough and stir to combine.
+- Sprinkle the salt on top and stir to combine.

 - Stir in the oil and mix everything together.

-- Using your hands gather everything, gently pressing into a slightly sticky ball of dough.
+- Using your hands gather everything together, gently pressing into a slightly sticky ball of dough.

 - Knead the dough in the bowl for 100 presses without adding flour.

-- Cut the dough into four quarters and each quarter into 5 smaller pieces.
+- Cut the dough into four and cut each piece into 5, making 20 small pieces of dough.